xinyu-dev/PatentSeq/readme.md

 An easy-to-use script that converts **image-based protein sequences** in patents to 3-letter coded or 1-letter coded **fasta** format.

-Simply take a snapshot of any protein sequences from patents, run it and get your sequence in 3-letter coded and 1-letter coded **fasta** format.

 # Dependencies

 Install the following modules before running the script: